spdrnl/UFO-Modeling-Decision-Tree/README.md

 For rendering the mmdc mermaid cli tool is used.
 See render.sh for more information.

 ## Issues
-Preferably the tree should be rendered as plain SVG and openable in Inkscape.
+Preferably the tree should be rendered as plain SVG and be openable in Inkscape.
 This is not working yet.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.